Revision of properties of diagnoses complicating the cesarean section

 The discussion will continue next year as proposed by Mats and Kristiina Kahur.

-#20 Updated by Mats Fernström almost 3 years ago
+#20 Updated by Mats Fernström over 3 years ago

 - File Appendix #366 2017-01-12.xlsx added